 - Rheumatoid Arthritis

-Joint pain is very common.
 It is estimated that one in four Americans will experience joint pain over the next 30 days.
 Joint pain can affect any joint in the body.
-The most common complaint for joint pain is the knee, followed by the shoulder, and then the hip.
+The most common complaint about joint pain is the knee, followed by the shoulder, and then the hip.
 As you age and you put more wear and tear on your joints, joint pain becomes more common.

 Joint pain can be a small irritation, or it could be something that is debilitating.
 Joint pain might last for a couple of days, or it can be chronic, lasting for months or even years.